vmware-tanzu/velero/design/new-prepost-backuprestore-plugin-hooks.md

                                          |--> Fetch list of volumes snapshots
                                             |--> **PreRestoreActions** are executed, logging actions on existent backup log file
                                               |--> Restore K8s items, including PVs
+                                                 |--> Wait async operations
                                                     |--> Final Restore Phase is determined
                                                             |--> Persist Restore logs on Object Storage
                                                                 |--> **PostRestoreActions** are executed, logging to its own file
 ```

 These plugin hooks will be invoked:

-- PreRestoreAction: plugin actions are executed after the restore object is created and validated and before the backup object is fetched, more precisely in function `runValidatedRestore` _after_ function [info.backupStore.GetBackupVolumeSnapshots](https://github.com/vmware-tanzu/velero/blob/7c75cd6cf854064c9a454e53ba22cc5881d3f1f0/pkg/controller/restore_controller.go#L460).
+- PreRestoreAction: plugin actions are executed after the restore object is created and validated and before the backup object is fetched, more precisely in function `runValidatedRestore` _after_ function [info.backupStore.GetBackupVolumeSnapshots](https://github.com/vmware-tanzu/velero/blob/7deae4cbf5443fabe65eda165ac41594598ec0d5/pkg/controller/restore_controller.go#L450).
 If the PreRestoreActions return an err, the restore object is not processed and the Restore phase will be set a `FailedPreRestoreActions`.

-- PostRestoreAction: plugin actions are executed after the restore finishes processing all items and volumes snapshots are restored and logs persisted, more precisely in function `processRestore` _after_ setting [`restore.Status.CompletionTimestamp`](https://github.com/vmware-tanzu/velero/blob/7c75cd6cf854064c9a454e53ba22cc5881d3f1f0/pkg/controller/restore_controller.go#L273).
+- PostRestoreAction: plugin actions are executed after the restore finishes processing all items and volumes snapshots are restored and logs persisted.
+    * In case async operations are finished: in function `restoreController.Reconcile` _after_ [updating restore status](https://github.com/vmware-tanzu/velero/blob/7deae4cbf5443fabe65eda165ac41594598ec0d5/pkg/controller/restore_controller.go#L219C1-L219C1).
+    * In case async operations in progress: in function `restoreOperationsController.Reconcile` _after_ [updating restore status](https://github.com/vmware-tanzu/velero/blob/7deae4cbf5443fabe65eda165ac41594598ec0d5/pkg/controller/restore_operations_controller.go#L201) and only if restore in terminal phase .

 The proposed plugin hooks will execute actions that will have statuses on their own:
 `Restore.Status.PreRestoreActionsStatuses` and `Restore.Status.PostRestoreActionsStatuses` which will be an array of a proposed struct `ActionStatus` with PluginName, StartTimestamp, CompletionTimestamp and Phase.